-35. The development shall be constructed to achieve a 20% betterment on energy efficiency standards (compared to current Building Regulation requirements) as set out in the submitted Carbon Reduction Report, Detailed proposals for energy efficiency measures shall be submitted to and approved in writing by the Local Planning Authority prior to any development being commenced above ground level.
+37. The development shall be constructed to achieve a 20% betterment on energy efficiency standards (compared to current Building Regulation requirements) as set out in the submitted Carbon Reduction Report (prepared by Environmental Economics Ltd, dated May 2022).
+Detailed proposals for energy efficiency measures shall be submitted to and approved in writing by the Local Planning Authority prior to any development being commenced above ground level.
 The development shall thereafter be constructed in accordance with all the approved measures and a verification report shall be prepared by a suitably qualified person and submitted to the Local Planning Authority to verify compliance with the Strategy prior to any dwelling being first occupied.